Putting ESG and sustainability into perspective in Manager Selection

 – Martijn Oosterwoud, Head of sustainable and impact investing specialists, UBS

-Philosophy and methodology – What is the basic philosophy of the fund?
-It is crucial to examine the portfolio manager’s philosophy and look for asset managers with a very clear definition of what responsible and sustainable investment is.
-What it means to them and their interpretation of ESG investing and how it is implemented in the portfolio.
-The fund company’s philosophy and ESG agenda is also important, but the examination can never stop at the (asset manager) company level since it is rather common that the company agenda is far more ambitious than the portfolio manager’s interest in it.
-Compare the company ESG agenda with the managers philosophy, do they align, and does it show in the fund’s strategy, methodology and holdings?
-How dedicated to sustainability is the portfolio manager really?
+Philosophy and methodology – What are the basic philosophy of the fund?
+To examine the portfolio manager’s philosophy and look for asset managers with a very clear definition of what responsible and sustainable investment is is crucial.
+What it means to them and their interpretation of ESG investing and how it is implemented in the portfolio is key.
+The fund company’s philosophy and ESG agenda are also important, but the examination can never stop at asset management company level since it is rather common that the company agenda is far more ambitious than the portfolio managers’ interest in it.
+Compare the company ESG agenda with the manager’s philosophy, do they align, and does it show in the fund’s strategy, methodology and holdings?
+How dedicated to sustainability is the portfolio manager?

 Holdings – It is crucial when looking at ESG investments to look at the holdings.
 Do the holdings align with the stated strategy and investment process?
-It is not rare to find holdings that by a first look doesn’t fit into strategies which claim to be ESG integrated or sustainable.
-The list of holdings must, therefore, be thoroughly examined and a discussion with the portfolio manager is necessary to understand why the portfolio consists of the present holdings and in what way the stock made it into the portfolio.
-Does the portfolio manager have a view on ESG investing that align with yours regarding what ESG is?
+It is not rare to find holdings that at first look do not fit into strategies, which claim to be ESG integrated or sustainable.
+The reason why it is there can be a lack of actual ESG integration or can be very accurate and clever even if it at a first glance seems to be misplaced.
+The list of holdings must be very thoroughly examined and a discussion with the portfolio manager is necessary to understand why the portfolio consists of the present holdings and in what way the stock made it into the portfolio.
+Does the portfolio manager have a view on ESG investing that align with yours regarding what ESG really is?

-ESG Controversy – An interesting subject to discuss with the representatives of the investment product of interest is their view on ESG controversies and how they handle them.
-The solution can vary widely and there is not one correct way or answer to the subject.
-Some fund managers exclude the worst offenders by using controversy data ranging from 1(low) to 5(severe) on the company level, and research does show that excluding the worst offenders can have a positive impact on portfolio performance.
-Others have an internal department and try to follow the market development in the ESG area to obtain information before it gets incorporated in widely used ESG-data, and benefit from changes in it.
-Some managers don’t bother with this at all and rely on other kinds of analysis and data and have their reasons for that.
-The interesting part is their view, and their actions and my experience is that controversy data can never be the only level of assessment, it is only a small piece in a bigger picture.
+ESG Controversy– an interesting subject to discuss with the representatives of the investment product of interest is their view on ESG controversies and how they handle them.
+This can vary widely but there is not one correct way or answer.
+Some fund managers exclude the worst offenders by using controversy data ranging from 1(low) to 5(severe) on a company level, and research shows that excluding the worst offenders can have a positive impact on portfolio performance.
+Others have their own analysis department and try to follow the market development in the ESG area to obtain information before it gets incorporated in widely used ESG-data, and benefit from changes in it.
+Some managers don’t bother with this at all, rely on other kinds of analysis and data and have their reasons for that.
+The interesting part is their view and their actions and controversy data can never be the one and only level of assessment, it is only a small piece in the much bigger jigsaw puzzle.

 How to use ESG / How far should you go

-Many asset managers emphasize on the number of sustainability evaluation systems or sustainability data they use but the crucial point is how sustainable orientated the portfolio management really is, which strategy does he have and what analysis are made, what methodology and investment process is used and is it all consistent and makes sense?
+Many asset managers emphasize the number of sustainability evaluation systems or sustainability data they use, but the crucial point is how sustainability orientated the portfolio management really is, which strategy does he use and what analysis is made, what methodology and investment process is used and is it all consistent and makes sense?

 The hands-on dialogue-based investment decisions usually lead to a portfolio manager with greater insights and more deeply analysed investment decisions, and those usually give you all the information you need in a very knowledgeable and structured way.